Did you know that making small talk with candidates during a job interview could lead to a discrimination lawsuit? What you learn could hurt you ...

 While nobody loves a canned response, this should be more of an indicator that you’re asking a terrible question than a lack of the candidate’s creativity.
 For example, “What is your greatest weakness?” is an old-school question begging for a rehearsed response.
 Consider asking more thought-provoking questions.

 Need additional interviewing tips?
 Contact your Stratus.hr Rep for customized, expert advice.
-If you’re not a Stratus.hr client, complete the form below and our team will be in touch with you shortly.
+If you’re not a Stratus.hr client, book a consultation and our team will be in touch with you shortly.